Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance: Discussion

 A specificity of our study is its focus on biostatic antimicrobial drugs.
 However, since most antimicrobials gradually change from acting as biostatic to biocidal as their concentration in the medium grows~\cite{hughes2012selection, andersson2007biological, sanmillan2017fitness}, our approach is consistent with a low antimicrobial concentration scenario.
 Conveniently, the combined biostatic effect of the drug and the normalization of strain fitness in equation~\eqref{eq:transrates}~\cite{Ewens,Blythe07} decouples the total population \(N\) from its composition \(x\).
 If any of the above conditions would not hold, \(N\) would then directly depend on \(x\), a case already studied for a simpler model in~\cite{wienand2017evolution, wienand2018eco}.
-We also note that the values used in our examples for the extra metabolic cost to generate the resistance enzyme (\(s\sim10\%\) to \(25\%\)), and for the impact of the antimicrobial drug on $S$ growth (\(a\sim25\%\) to \(50\%\)), while only indicative, are plausible figures.
+It is worth noting that we have confirmed that the main findings reported here are robust, as they do not depend crucially on the detailed choice of the transition rates in equation~\eqref{eq:transrates}, and in particular they are found to be essentially independent of the normalization by the average fitness; see sections~\ref{Sec:Model} and~\ref{Sec:Moran}.
+We also note that the values used in our examples for the extra metabolic cost to generate the resistance enzyme (\(s\sim10\%\) to \(25\%\)), and for the impact of the antimicrobial drug on $S$ growth (\(a\sim25\%\) to \(50\%\)), while only indicative, are plausible figures~\cite{van2011novo, melnyk2015fitness}.